lolipalooza/2hu-GTA/README.md

 # Is there an available demo?

 Yes, but it has barely 1% of all the stuff i would like to add.
 Besides, it still has several issues.
-But its playable!
+But it's playable!
 First, get a copy of GTA San Andreas v1.0 HOODLUM (spanish option needed) and install it.
 Then go to Releases section:

 Common Files: https://github.com/mumifaglalolanda/2hu-GTA/releases/tag/v0.x-common